Anamican/anamican.github.io/_posts/2019-06-10-design-patterns-strategy.md

 > Context — is configured with a ConcreteStrategy Object; maintains a reference to a Strategy object; may define an interface that lets Strategy access its data.

-Remember what I was talking above, these different sorting can be implemented as below:
+Remember what I was talking above with respect to Amazon, these different sorting can be implemented as below:

 - [PHP Implementation](#php-implementation)
 - [Golang Implementation](#golang-implementation)